Live TV Streaming Services: Reviews

 Sling TV “Blue” with “Sports Extra” is a great budget option for pro sports fans.
 For $35/month, you can get most national sports channels (except ESPN), RSNs, NBA TV, NFL Network, NFL RedZone, and NHL Network.

-Sling is currently adding a channel guide to its app on all devices, which greatly improves the user experience.
-Currently, the guide is not available on Apple TV, iPad, or iPhone.
+Sling TV is has added a channel guide to its app on all devices, which greatly improves the user experience.

 Read more in our full Sling TV Review.